BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-25-gourmet-service-objects.md

 ### Flavour #3: Response object

-Some services have several outcomes and complex errors handling.
+Some services have several outcomes and complex error handling.
 They return a response object which responds to `success?` and `error(s)`.

-{% highlight ruby %}ruby
+{% highlight ruby %}
-response = AcceptInvitation.call # ...
+response = AcceptInvitation.call(@invite)

 if response.success?
   redirect_to # ...
 else